- China Tours +

 - Destinations +

 - Travel Guide +

 - China Visas

 Interest in Chinese language is growing around the world as developments in transport and communications make this planet seem a smaller place.

 Mandarin (standard Chinese) is the most used mother tongue on the planet with over 800 million native speakers.

 The two world languages with over a billion users are English and Mandarin.
 English is used by over 1.8 billion people worldwide and Mandarin is used by over 1.3 billion people, including people using them as a second language or business language.

 China has many languages, the most famous being Mandarin (China’s national language) and Cantonese (spoken in Southeast China).
 There are many dialects and minority languages in China.
-Click here for more on China’s Languages.
+More on China’s Languages and Dialects.

 For travelers who are interested in the history, evolution and cultural relics of Chinese calligraphy, Museum of Chinese Characters in Anyang City, Henan Province is a good choice.
 The Stele Forest Museum in Xi’an City houses many works of noted ancient calligraphers as well as precious stone sculptures.